DrDeke/dte_plan_analyzer/README.md

 # How to use
-1. Download exactly one year's worth of your electric usage data from dteenergy.com in CSV format
+1. Download one year's worth of your electric usage data from dteenergy.com in CSV format (log in to your account, click "Energy Usage Data" on the left menu, and select a one-year period in the Date Range fields)
 2. Run the script with the CSV file as the argument
 3. The results will be printed to standard output